-- Businesses will ensure all staff are aware that they MUST NOT attend if they have ANY symptoms potentially consistent with COVID-19. - COVID-19 symptoms include; cough, fever, sore throat, fatigue and shortness of breath. - In addition, to COVID-19 symptoms, staff should be advised not to attend work with any flu-like symptoms or related illness. - Where possible businesses will engage with staff who are in the 'at-risk' COVID-19 groups to discuss redeployment to lower risk environments.
-The Australian Government advises that the following people are most 'at risk': - ~ aged over 70 - ~ aged over 65 with a material medical condition - Aboriginal or Torres Strait Islander aged over 50 with a material medical condition - ~ people with material medical conditions - ~ people who are immunocompromised - Where possible staff will be screened prior to attending work, and will at a minimum, be screened upon arrival/shift commencement. - All businesses will implement symptom screening for staff. - Screening may include verbal/print questionnaire or electronic solutions.
+- Businesses will ensure all staff are aware that they MUST NOT attend if they have ANY symptoms potentially consistent with COVID-19. - COVID-19 symptoms include: cough, fever, sore throat, fatigue, runny nose, vomiting or nausea, loss of smell or taste and shortness of breath. - In addition, to COVID-19 symptoms, staff should be advised not to attend work with any flu-like symptoms or related illness. - Where possible businesses will engage with staff who are in the 'at-risk' COVID-19 groups to discuss redeployment to lower risk environments.
+The Australian Government advises that the following people are most 'at risk': - ~ aged over 70